Shibui: History of the term

-Originating in the Muromachi period (1336–1573) as shibushi, the term originally referred to a sour or astringent taste, such as that of an unripe persimmon.
-Shibui still maintains this literal meaning, and remains the antonym of amai (甘い), meaning "sweet".
+The term was originally used to describe the lifestyle pursued by government leaders during the period 1330-1520, and means astringent.
 However, by the beginnings of the Edo period (1615–1868), the term gradually had begun to refer to a pleasing aesthetic.
 The people of Edo expressed their tastes in using this term to refer to anything from song to fashion to craftsmanship that was beautiful by being understated, or by being precisely what it was meant to be and not elaborated upon.
 Essentially, the aesthetic ideal of shibumi seeks out events, performances, people, or objects that are beautiful in a direct and simple way, without being flashy.

 The Unknown Craftsman, a selection of art critic Yanagi Sōetsu's work translated by potter Bernard Leach, discusses shibumi.

 The concept of shibui was introduced to the West in the Elizabeth Gordon-edited August and September 1960 issues of the American magazine House Beautiful, subtitled "Discover shibui, the word for the highest level in beauty" and "How to be shibui with American things" respectively.